-This 16-18 credit hour certificate is designed for undergraduate students who desire to gain greater competency in their understanding of cultures and people and whose social identities are different from the students’ own.
-The certificate will also help students to understand and articulate the benefits of diversity for everyone and to interact effectively with people from diverse cultures and social groups.
+This 16-18-credit hour certificate is designed for degree-seeking students in any major and non-degree-seeking students who want to become more proficient in this in-depth area of global studies, an area of expertise sought after by businesses; local, state, and federal government agencies; nonprofit and nongovernmental (NGO) organizations; health care and social service professions; and any other workplace or setting that requires people to talk across cultural differences.
+Students will gain greater competency in their understanding of cultures and people and whose social identities are different from the students’ own.
+This certificate will also help students to understand and articulate the benefits of diversity for everyone and to interact effectively with people from diverse cultures and social groups.

 16-18 hours chosen from the following: